zschutzman/zschutzman.github.io/index.md

 My research interests include game theory and mechanism design, learning theory, algorithmic fairness, and computational social science, which is to say I am interested in how strategic decision-making and social norms interact with algorithmic processes.

-I also maintain an interest in [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering), the intentional drawing of district lines to favor some electoral outcome, especially the mathematical and computational aspects of deciding how to draw the lines for reapportionment.
+I'm also interested in [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering), the intentional drawing of district lines to favor some electoral outcome, especially the mathematical and computational aspects of the related problems.
 I am extremely excited to be working with the Metric Geometry and Gerrymandering Group in Boston this summer at the [Voting Rights Data Institute](http://gerrydata.org)!

 I am affiliated with the [CS Theory Reserach Group](http://theory.cis.upenn.edu/index.html), the [Warren Center for Network & Data Sciences](http://warrencenter.upenn.edu/), and the [Penn Research in Machine Learning (PRiML)](https://priml.upenn.edu/) group.